skully-coder/competitiveprogramming/README.md

 To contribute to this repository:

-- look through the [issues](https://github.com/skully-coder/competitiveprogramming/issues) tab and find an issue that you feel you can contribute to.
+- Look through the [issues](https://github.com/skully-coder/competitiveprogramming/issues) tab and find an issue that you feel you can contribute to.

-- comment on the issue of your choice, and make sure that the issue is assigned to you
+- Comment on the issue of your choice, and make sure that the issue is assigned to you

 - Fork this repository.
     ```sh